dnum-mi/basegun-ml/classificationV2/Readme.md

 # Training a Keypoint Detection Model

 # Dataset
-The dataset used is the same as before
+The dataset is described [here](https://github.com/datalab-mi/Basegun-ml/wiki/Classification-dataset)

 ## How to Train a YOLOV8 model on a Custom Dataset
 The YOLOV8 documentation provides comprehensive and well-explained instructions for training the model on a custom dataset.
 You can find it [here](https://docs.ultralytics.com/modes/train/).